-- 1. Positive Cellular Localization: Nuclear - Recommended positive controls: breast or bladder cancer, Mantle cell lymphoma.
+- Positive Cellular Localization: Cell membrane and Cytoplasmic - Recommended positive controls: Tonsil or follicular lymphomas.

-Interpretation of Results
+[Interpretation of Results]

 - A qualified pathologist who is experienced in IHC procedures must evaluate controls and qualify the stained product before interpreting results. - Staining of negative controls must be noted first, and these results compared to the stained material to verify that the signal generated is not the cause of nonspecific interactions.